 There are very few strict contraindications for vaccines.
 Generally, a previous severe anaphylactic reaction or encephalopathy not attributable to another cause are contraindications.
 Precautions surrounding specific vaccines should be reviewed (e.g., live attenuated vaccines should not be given to immunosuppressed patients).

-There are several routes by which vaccines may be given.
-These include oral, intramuscular (IM), intradermal, subcutaneous (Figure 1), and intranasal.
+There are several routes by which vaccines may be given, including oral, intramuscular (IM), intradermal, subcutaneous (Figure 1), and intranasal.
 The manufacturer’s instructions should be followed for recommended routes.
-For IM injections, aspiration before injection and slow injection of the medication are not required for vaccine administration.5 The vastus lateralis (Figure 2) and deltoid muscle (Figure 3) are the only two sites recommended for vaccine administration because they do not contain large vessels that are within reach of the needle.5 For children older than 3 years5,10 and adults, the upper outer aspect of the deltoid (Figure 3) is recommended.6 For subcutaneous injections, the skin over the lateral thigh or upper outer aspect of the upper arm is recommended.
+For IM injections, aspiration before injection and slow injection of the medication are not required for vaccine administration.5 The vastus lateralis (Figure 2) and deltoid muscle (Figure 3) are the only two sites recommended for vaccine administration because they do not contain large vessels that are within reach of the needle.5 For children older than 3 years5,10 and adults, the upper outer aspect of the deltoid is recommended.
+For subcutaneous injections, the skin over the lateral thigh or upper outer aspect of the upper arm is recommended.
 The Centers for Disease Control and Prevention’s (CDC’s) guidelines should be followed for needle sizes and lengths according to the patient’s age and weight, injection site, and the amount of adipose tissue in the chosen injection site (Table 1).5,6

-Adverse reactions rarely occur after vaccinations but may include anaphylaxis, anaphylactic shock, and neurologic deficits.6 Vaccine adverse event reporting is monitored by the CDC.
+Adverse reactions rarely occur after vaccinations but may include anaphylaxis, anaphylactic shock, and neurologic deficits.10 Vaccine adverse event reporting is monitored by the CDC.

 If the patient expresses concern regarding the accuracy of a medication, the medication should not be given.
 The patient’s concern should be explored, the practitioner notified, and the order verified.

 Do not use any medication that is cloudy or precipitated unless such is indicated by its manufacturer as being safe; otherwise, this may lead to harmful reactions.

 Rationale: A comfortable position reduces strain on the muscle and minimizes injection discomfort.

 Rationale: A vapocoolant spray decreases pain at injection site.

 Rationale: Massage damages underlying tissue.

 Rationale: Discarding the uncapped needle helps prevent injury to the patient and health care team members.
-Recapping needles increases the risk for a needlestick injury.
+Recapping needles increases the risk for a needlestick injury.11

 Cookies are used by this site.
 To decline or learn more, visit our cookie notice.